 An Immediate and Long-Lasting Difference

-- Writing and research tips, including how to assess the suitability of sources and create a bibliography.
+- Writing and research methods that will improve ability to find accurate sources and write a bibliography.

-- How to use and share digital information responsibly.
+- Strategies for locating, evaluating and sharing digital information responsibly.

 - Tips for navigating the university admissions process and getting ready for job interviews.